James-Burch/PP4-Django-Project/README.md

 Link to the live site : https://pp4-django-project-082841c8663e.herokuapp.com/

 ## Using Django
-- Talk about how I decided to change my models completely and struggles with having to change all of the code that linked together to get it to the front end as I could not figure out how to get the bookings to post/save to the backend without use of the admin panel.

 - While creating my project I had written my intial models out which later caused some problems once I had a form to be filled out and post the data to the back end to be stored.
 The form was being filled out but nothing was being saved to the backend which was a big issue as this meant that there was no data to retrieve from the database to display in a users account for their bookings.
 I had spent a significant amount of time looking into this and changing small bits of code across the project to try and rectify this but nothing I did fixed this issue.
 I decided that it would be better to use the code I had written and rewrite my models but make sure that they were better and going to handle the form data correctly.
 This is now what my current models are that allow the site to work as it does.

 - Once I had created the model to make a booking and the data was being stored correctly, I had already made my html template to display the booking data but there was no way to update or delete anything as a site user which is a big problem as this would not meet the requirements of the site goals or the project.
 I decided that I wanted to add a button to each individual button which meant that a user would be redirected to another page where they could either 'Cancel' or update anything to do with their booking such a just the time, day, year or month.
 I did this by writing a view that would overwrite the current booking information.